-The Cloud is undoubtedly the component that makes the Ichimoku Kinko Hyo system so unusual.
 The Kumo plays a major role in reading and interpreting Ichimoku graphics.
-It instantly provides us with relevant information on the trend, regardless of the timeframe.
+It instantly provides us with relevant information about the trend, regardless of the timeframe.
 Its projection in the future is a remarkable feature.
 The lines that form the cloud (Senkou-Span A and Senkou-Span B) also deliver accurate support and resistance levels.

 The Cloud informs us in the blink of an eye about the state of the market.

-In other words, the Ichimoku Cloud immediately tells us if the prices are in a trend phase, or in a lateral drift phase (range).
+In other words, the Ichimoku Cloud immediately tells us if the prices are in a trend phase, or in a lateral drift phase (range-bound market).

-In the chart below, the cloud is perfectly oriented upward.
+In the chart below, the Cloud is perfectly upward oriented.
 This indicates that the trend is undeniably bullish.
-Based on this information, the Ichimoku trader will look for buying opportunities.
+Based on this information, the Ichimoku trader will look for buy opportunities.

 Charts created with FXCM Marketscope 2